Mair/react-meetup-draftjs/draftjs-samples/public/docs/selectionState-view.md

 # Selection editorState

 ## getting selection
-you can use selection to locate where to manipulate text such as inserts or deletions
+SelectionState represents the cursor, its position and what it is selecting.
+You can use selection to manipulate text such as inserting or deleting.

 ``` typescript
   get selectionState() {